-Darrelle Revis was the first true shutdown corner I ever saw.
-Some people claim he’s overrated, but the numbers and his play say differently.
+Darrelle Revis was the best shutdown corner over the 2010s.
+Some fans claim he’s overrated, but the numbers and his play say otherwise.
 He wiped wide receivers out and marooned them on Revis Island for years.
-The only player I remember who could beat prime Revis with some consistency was Randy Moss, and he’s one of the five best wide receivers of all-time.
+Unfortunately, the former 14th overall pick’s playing days are at an end.
+He’ll sign and retire as a member of the New York Jets within the week.

-Players like Patrick Peterson, Richard Sherman, and now Jalen Ramsey have been associated with the term “shutdown corner” in recent years.
-And they have been the top-notch guys in the league, but none of them have gotten to where Revis was.
-It’s a different era now, but to me, no one is close to Revis.
+Patrick Peterson, Richard Sherman, and now Jalen Ramsey have been associated with the term “shutdown corner” in recent years.
+They are top-notch coverage specialists, but none of them have gotten to where Revis was.
+It’s a different era now, but no one is close to Revis’ historic years.
 His fundamentals and ability to diagnose routes and stay with receivers was just uncanny, and he wasn’t as fast or athletic as some of the guys in the league now.

-During his 11-year career, Revis made seven Pro Bowls and was a four-time First Team All-Pro.
-The four years he didn’t make the Pro Bowl were his rookie season, 2012 when he only played in two games, and the last two seasons of his career when he wasn’t the same player as he’d been during his prime.
-He only has 29 career interceptions, which isn’t much, but that’s not surprising since teams were so afraid to even throw at him.
-Often they didn’t, which is why he doesn’t have more interceptions.
-Just look at 2010 when he was a First Team All-Pro but had zero interceptions.
+During his 11-year career, Revis made seven Pro Bowls and was a First-Team All-Pro four times.
+The four years he didn’t make the Pro Bowl were his rookie season, 2012 (when he only played in two games), and the last two seasons of his career.
+Revis only has 29 career interceptions, but that’s not surprising since teams were afraid to even throw at him.
+Just look at 2010 when he was a First-Team All-Pro but had zero interceptions.

-So his first departure from New York was on the team, the second time was on him.
-In 2015 he rejoined the Jets, made another Pro Bowl, but then played horribly in 2016.
-He was so bad that no one blamed the Jets from moving on, Revis just didn’t have the speed and athleticism to play at the level he’d been at in the past.
-Revis went on to play in five games with the Kansas City Chiefs in 2017.
+So Revis’ first departure from New York was on the team.
+The second time was on him.
+In 2015, he rejoined the Jets, made another Pro Bowl, but played horribly in 2016.
+He was so bad that no one blamed the Jets for moving on.
+Revis didn’t have the speed and athleticism to play at the level he was accustomed to.
+He went on to play in five games with the Kansas City Chiefs in 2017.